Appendix: Config Format Reference

 - In each language feature, query and apply these config objects based on the current context (scope, type name, declaration context, etc.).

-The source and overriding mechanisms for configs are detailed in the "Config Groups" and "Override Methods" sections of config.md.
+The source and overriding mechanisms for configs are detailed in the "Config Groups" and "Override Methods" sections of Config.

 - Extended configs: Additional configs for enhancing plugin functionality, such as providing extra context and hints for specific definitions or inline scripts.